 top of page

+In addition to conducting studies for federal and state agencies, utilities, developers, and property owners, Taitem provides quality assurance services to incentive providers to ensure projects meet program standards.
 Our engineers look closely at performance data from real buildings and provide best practices and insight into energy improvements, electrification strategies, and carbon reduction approaches—knowledge that directly strengthens our service offerings and benefits our clients.

 BUILDING ENVELOPE